 If you create an application using the Model Builder and the Application Builder, then a model object model is automatically created the first time you enter the Model Builder.
-You may also create an embedded model with a call to the createModel method:
+This is then available as a reserved variable name.
+When using the Model Wizard, the creation of the model tag is automatically handled.